 - The Task Force Chair will submit the applicant’s information to the full Task Force for a vote, providing a reasonable deadline for responses.
 The majority of those who cast votes will determine whether the applicant is admitted to the Task Force.

-To start this process, please email the completed application to Ann Pruitt at email@example.com.
+To start this process, please email the completed application to Laura Brown at firstname.lastname@example.org.

 Visit our Trainings page to see upcoming TALS' Task Force CLE trainings.